IAMRonHIT/project/Gemini/modes/default-mode/maps-integration.md

 # Google Maps Integration

-This document details the integration of Google Maps services into the Ron AI platform through Gemini's function calling capabilities.
+This document details the integration of Google Maps services into the IntelAgents through Gemini's function calling capabilities.

 ## Features